HTML Area

 Character Encoding

-- UTF-8 is the default encoding used by the HTML Area when there is no meta charset or the file encoding specified.
+- UTF-8 is the default encoding used by the HTML Area when there is no meta charset or file encoding specified.

 Limitations